dorx/vertex-memory-bank-mcp/README.md

+<mark style="background-color: #e1e100">_This is a personal project by Ivan Nardini to explore how to build a Model Context Protocol (MCP) server for Vertex AI Memory Bank._</mark>

-_Vertex AI Memory Bank MCP server is not a Google product.
-And it is not officially support._
+<mark style="background-color: #e1e100">_Vertex AI Memory Bank MCP server is not a Google product.
+And it is not officially support._</mark>

 ---